muratk5n/thirdwave/en/tweets/2017/week36.md

 # Week 36

-[From his speech to German left party SPD] But look beyond this, and there is a bigger issue for left parties to deal with, one that they unfortunately helped to create.
+Mark Blyth: "[From his speech to German left party SPD] But look beyond this, and there is a bigger issue for left parties to deal with, one that they unfortunately helped to create.
 Back in the 1970s, a period that now seems quite benign, corporate profits were very low, labor’s share of income was very high, and inflation was rising.
 We were told that this was unsustainable, and new institutions and policies were constructed to make sure that this particular mix of outcomes would never happen again.

 In this regard we were singularly successful.
 Today, corporate profits have never been higher, labor’s share of national income has almost